embedded-office/canopen-stack/README.md

 - Install the static checker [cppcheck](http://cppcheck.net/)
 - Install the compiler [LLVM](https://clang.llvm.org/)

-*Note: on my Windows machine, I use the [Visual Studio 2019 Build Tools](https://visualstudio.microsoft.com/de/downloads) which inlcudes the LLVM compiler and the required Windows SDK libraries.*
+*Note: on my Windows machine, I use the [Visual Studio 2019 Build Tools](https://visualstudio.microsoft.com/de/downloads) which includes the LLVM compiler and the required Windows SDK libraries.*

 ## Run the Test Applications